wolfSSL/wolfssl/wolfcrypt/src/port/sealsq/README.md

 # WISeKey / SealSQ VaultIC Port

-This port offloads TLS ECC P-256 operations to a WISeKey/SealSQ VaultIC secure element (for example the VaultIC 408 on the DEVKIT_VIC408) using wolfSSL's public-key (PK) callbacks.
+This port offloads ECC P-256 operations to a WISeKey/SealSQ VaultIC secure element (for example the VaultIC 408 on the DEVKIT_VIC408).
 The private key never leaves the chip.

+It exposes the device through two mechanisms, which can be used independently or together:

+* **TLS PK callbacks** - route the ECC operations of a TLS handshake (`WOLFSSL_CTX` / `WOLFSSL`) to the device via wolfSSL's public-key (PK) callback framework.
+* **wolfCrypt crypto callback (devId)** - route wolfCrypt ECC operations (not just the TLS handshake) to the device via the `WOLF_CRYPTO_CB` / devId framework, so bare `wc_ecc_*` calls and a whole `WOLFSSL_CTX` can be pointed at the chip with a single devId.

+Both share the same underlying VaultIC-TLS SDK entry points; see "Usage" for which one to pick.

 ## What it does

 `wolfcrypt/src/port/sealsq/vaultic.c` provides:

+ECC operations on the device (used by both mechanisms):

 * `WOLFSSL_VAULTIC_EccSignCb` - ECDSA P-256 sign on the device
 * `WOLFSSL_VAULTIC_EccVerifyCb` - ECDSA P-256 verify on the device
 * `WOLFSSL_VAULTIC_EccKeyGenCb` - ephemeral P-256 key generation on the device
 * `WOLFSSL_VAULTIC_EccSharedSecretCb` - ECDH P-256 shared secret on the device

+TLS PK callback registration:

+* `WOLFSSL_VAULTIC_SetupPkCallbacks` / `WOLFSSL_VAULTIC_SetupPkCallbackCtx` -
+  register the PK callbacks on a `WOLFSSL_CTX` / `WOLFSSL`

+Crypto callback (devId) registration:

+* `WOLFSSL_VAULTIC_RegisterCryptoCb` - register the VaultIC crypto callback
+  under a devId (`WOLF_VAULTIC_DEVID`)

+Certificate helper:

 * `WOLFSSL_VAULTIC_LoadCertificates` - read the device and CA certificates
   stored on the chip into a `WOLFSSL_CTX`
-* `WOLFSSL_VAULTIC_SetupPkCallbacks` / `WOLFSSL_VAULTIC_SetupPkCallbackCtx` -
-  register the callbacks on a `WOLFSSL_CTX` / `WOLFSSL`

 The key-generation and shared-secret (ECDH) callbacks can be compiled out by defining `VLT_TLS_NO_ECDH`, matching the vendor library configuration.